-(Resolutions of the meeting of the Board of Directors no. 212 (8/2019) on August 21, 2019)
+(Resolutions of the meeting of the Board of Directors no. 236 (4/2022) on May 24, 2022)

-Who has to be obliged to observe SCG Packaging Code of Conduct?
+Who has to be obliged to observe SCG Packaging's Code of Conduct?

-All employees of SCG Packaging are obliged to observe the principles and guidelines of SCG Packaging Code of Conduct, and the Directors must serve as role models of such conduct.
+All employees of SCG Packaging are obliged to observe the principles and guidelines of SCG Packaging's Code of Conduct, and the Directors must serve as role models of such conduct.

-What do you have to do with SCG Packaging Code of Conduct?
+What do you have to do with SCG Packaging's Code of Conduct?

-- Acquire an understanding of the principles and guidelines of SCG Packaging Code of Conduct especially those relating to your duties and responsibilities. - 2.
-Consult your superior or enquire in SCG Packaging consulting system when you are not sure if what you are going to do complies with SCG Packaging Code of Conduct. - 3.
-Convey your knowledge and understanding of business conduct of SCG Packaging staffs according to SCG Packaging Code of Conduct to others you work with or who are involved with SCG Packaging. - 4.
-Inform when you find non-compliance with SCG Packaging Code of Conduct via assigned channel and give cooperation to fact-finding investigation.
+- Acquire an understanding of the principles and guidelines of SCG Packaging's Code of Conduct especially those relating to your duties and responsibilities. - 2.
+Consult your superior or enquire in SCG Packaging consulting system when you are not sure if what you are going to do complies with SCG Packaging's Code of Conduct. - 3.
+Convey your knowledge and understanding of business conduct of SCG Packaging staffs according to SCG Packaging's Code of Conduct to others you work with or who are involved with SCG Packaging. - 4.
+Inform when you find non-compliance with SCG Packaging's Code of Conduct via assigned channel and give cooperation to fact-finding investigation.

-What happens if one does not comply with SCG Packaging Code of Conduct?
+What happens if one does not comply with SCG Packaging's Code of Conduct?

-- Failure to comply with the principles and guidelines of SCG Packaging Code of Conduct may result in disciplinary or legal action as the case may be subject to penalties pursuant to specified regulations. - Besides failure to comply with SCG Packaging Code of Conduct as mentioned above, supporting others to breach SCG Packaging Code of Conduct, ignoring when a non-compliance with SCG Packaging Code of Conduct is noticed, obstructing of an investigation process and unfair treatment to fact providers are also considered non-compliance with SCG Packaging Code of Conduct.
+- Failure to comply with the principles and guidelines of SCG Packaging's Code of Conduct may result in disciplinary or legal action as the case may be subject to penalties pursuant to specified regulations. - Besides failure to comply with SCG Packaging's Code of Conduct as mentioned above, supporting others to breach SCG Packaging's Code of Conduct, ignoring when a noncompliance with SCG Packaging's Code of Conduct is noticed, obstructing of an investigation process and unfair treatment to fact providers are also considered noncompliance with SCG Packaging's Code of Conduct.

-What should you do when finding Non-compliance with SCG Packaging Code of Conduct?
+What should you do when finding Non-compliance with SCG Packaging's Code of Conduct?